Bonab

+History

 Based on the archaeological signs found in old Bonab city explorations, the history of this city dates back six thousand years.
 Also the discovery of old earthenware and metal ware and signs of urban civilization prove this ancient history.
-Bonab has 25 registered historical monuments on the list of Iran’s national monuments, out of which, 8 are under protection.
+Bonab has 25 registered historical monuments on the list of Iran's national monuments, out of which, 8 are under protection.